flaviut/ATORCH-breakout-adaptor/README.md

 - 1 meter BNC cable (75/50Ω doesn't matter, other end doesn't matter) or other 2-pin cable for voltage sense
 - 1x red, 1x black banana jack

+## Fabrication

+Grab the latest gerbers from the releases in the side panel ->

 ## Assembly

 ![picture of assembled board](./pic.jpg)